Pentagon, industry seek answers on issue that grounded F-35B

-WASHINGTON (Reuters) - Pentagon and industry officials worked through the weekend to determine what caused the failure of a fuel line on the Marine Corps version of Lockheed Martin Corp’s s (LMT.N) F-35 fighter jet that prompted the plane’s grounding on Friday.
+WASHINGTON, Jan 22 (Reuters) - Pentagon and industry officials worked through the weekend to determine what caused the failure of a fuel line on the Marine Corps version of Lockheed Martin Corp’s s F-35 fighter jet that prompted the plane’s grounding on Friday.

 No comment was immediately available from Stratoflex.